-- Theft or attempted theft using force, coercion, intimidation or threat of violence - Assault / physical attack on student or staff - Fighting that results in a serious physical injury - Participating in planned group fight that causes major disruption to school day or results in substantial bodily injury - Using an article that is not normally considered a weapon to injure another individual - Use, threatened use, or transfer of any weapon - Use, possession, or bringing to school a loaded or unloaded firearm, as defined in 18 U.S.C. § 921 (2000), including but not limited to pistols, blank pistols, starter pistols, revolvers, rifles, and shotguns. - Any behavior that violates the Gun Free School Act - Deliberate acts that cause severe physical injury to others - Assault with a weapon - Commission or attempted commission of any act of sexual assault or sexual aggression - Arson / biohazard / bomb threat - Any other intentional use of violence, force, coercion, threats, intimidation, or other comparable conduct which causes or attempts to cause severe physical injury, substantial disruption, or obstruction of any

-- Logical and restorative consequence - On-site short-term suspension with provision of appropriate intervention services - Off-site long-term suspension, except in response to unexcused tardiness or absence - Expulsion this chapter that is illegal or causes substantial harm to self or others
+Example Behaviors Possible Consequences Theft or attempted theft using force, coercion, intimidation or threat of violence Assault / physical attack on student or staff Fighting that results in a serious physical injury Participating in planned group fight that causes major disruption to school day or results in substantial bodily injury Using an article that is not normally considered a weapon to injure another individual Use, threatened use, or transfer of any weapon Use, possession, or bringing to school a loaded or unloaded firearm, as defined in 18 U.S.C. § 921 (2000), including but not limited to pistols, blank pistols, starter pistols, revolvers, rifles, and shotguns.
+Any behavior that violates the Gun Free School Act Deliberate acts that cause severe physical injury to others Assault with a weapon Commission or attempted commission of any act of sexual assault or sexual aggression Arson / biohazard / bomb threat Any other intentional use of violence, force, coercion, threats, intimidation, or other comparable conduct which causes or attempts to cause severe physical injury, Logical and restorative consequence On-site short-term suspension with provision of appropriate intervention services Off-site long-term suspension, except in response to unexcused tardiness or absence Expulsion Supportive Interventions Restorative Circle / Conference Behavior contract Referral to mental health and community resources Alternative or modified schedule lawful mission, process, or function of the DC public schools Any behavior or other conduct not specifically enumerated in any other tier in this chapter that is illegal or causes substantial harm to self or others Documented pattern of persistent Tier 4 behavior